bfortuner/ml-glossary/docs/glossary.rst

   - **False Positives**: we *incorrectly* predicted they do have diabetes (Type I error)
   - **False Negatives**: we *incorrectly* predicted they don't have diabetes (Type II error)

-.. _continuous_variables:
+.. _glossary_continuous_variables:

 Continuous Variables
   Variables with a range of possible values defined by a number scale (e.g. sales, lifespan).

-.. _deduction:
+.. _glossary_deduction:

 Deduction
   A top-down approach to answering questions or solving problems.
 A logic technique that starts with a theory and tests that theory with observations to derive a conclusion.
 E.g. We suspect X, but we need to test our hypothesis before coming to any conclusions.

-.. _deep_learning:
+.. _glossary_deep_learning:

 Deep Learning
   Contribute a definition!

-.. _dimension:
+.. _glossary_dimension:

 Dimension
   Contribute a definition!

-.. _epoch:
+.. _glossary_epoch:

 Epoch
   Contribute a definition!

-.. _extrapolation:
+.. _glossary_extrapolation:

 Extrapolation
   Making predictions outside the range of a dataset.
 E.g. My dog barks, so all dogs must bark.
 In machine learning we often run into trouble when we extrapolate outside the range of our training data.

-.. _feature:
+.. _glossary_feature:

 Feature
-  With respect to a dataset, a feature represents an attribute_ and value combination.
+  With respect to a dataset, a feature represents an glossary_attribute_ and value combination.
 Color is an attribute.
 "Color is blue" is a feature.
 In Excel terms, features are similar to cells.
 The term feature has other definitions in different contexts.

-.. _feature_selection:
+.. _glossary_feature_selection:

 Feature Selection
   Contribute a definition!

-.. _feature_vector:
+.. _glossary_feature_vector:

 Feature Vector
   A list of features describing an observation with multiple attributes.
 In Excel we call this a row.

+.. _glossary_hyperparameters:

+Hyperparameters
+  Be the first to contribute!

-.. _induction:
+.. _glossary_induction:

 Induction
   A bottoms-up approach to answering questions or solving problems.
 A logic technique that goes from observations to theory.
 E.g. We keep observing X, so we <b><i>infer</i></b> that Y must be True.

-.. _instance:
+.. _glossary_instance:

 Instance
   A data point, row, or sample in a dataset.
-Another term for observation_.
+Another term for glossary_observation_.

-.. _learning_rate:
+.. _glossary_learning_rate:

 Learning Rate
-  The size of the update steps to take during optimization loops like :ref:`gradient_descent`_.
+  The size of the update steps to take during optimization loops like :doc:`gradient_descent`.
 With a high learning rate we can cover more ground each step, but we risk overshooting the lowest point since the slope of the hill is constantly changing.
 With a very low learning rate, we can confidently move in the direction of the negative gradient since we are recalculating it so frequently.
 A low learning rate is more precise, but calculating the gradient is time-consuming, so it will take us a very long time to get to the bottom.

-.. _loss:
+.. _glossary_loss:

 Loss
   Contribute a definition!

-.. _machine_learning:
+.. _glossary_machine_learning:

 Machine Learning
   Contribute a definition!

-.. _model:
+.. _glossary_model:

 Model
   A data structure that stores a representation of a dataset (weights and biases).
 Models are created/learned when you train an algorithm on a dataset.

-.. _neural_networks:
+.. _glossary_neural_networks:

 Neural Networks
   Contribute a definition!

-.. _normalization:
+.. _glossary_normalization:

 Normalization
   Contribute a definition!

-.. _null_accuracy:
+.. _glossary_null_accuracy:

 Null Accuracy
   Baseline accuracy that can be acheived by always predicting the most frequent class ("B has the highest frequency, so lets guess B every time").

-.. _observation:
+.. _glossary_observation:

 Observation
   A data point, row, or sample in a dataset.
-Another term for instance_.
+Another term for glossary_instance_.

-.. _overfitting:
+.. _glossary_overfitting:

 Overfitting
   Overfitting occurs when your model learns the training data too well and incorporates details and noise specific to your dataset.
 You can tell a model is overfitting when it performs great on your training/validation set, but poorly on your test set (or new real-world data).

+.. _glossary_parameters:

+Parameters
+  Be the first to contribute!

-.. _precision:
+.. _glossary_precision:

 Precision
   In the context of binary classification (Yes/No), precision measures the model's performance at classifying positive observations (i.e. "Yes").
 In other words, when a positive value is predicted, how often is the prediction correct?
 We could game this metric by only returning positive for the single observation we are most confident in.